chrisvoncsefalvay/SurgiSabre/README.md

 ## Known limitations

-- The simulation does not model tissue or an operative procedure.
 - Contact response, haptics, latency and controller mapping are simplified.
 - The course is a familiarisation exercise, not a validated training protocol.
 - Score is a game metric, not a proficiency or credentialling metric.